coreyward/sanity-image/README.md

 - Knows _exactly_ what size the image will be and sets `width` and `height` attributes accordingly
 - Supports `crop` and `hotspot` values from the Sanity Studio
+- Automatically crops to the most “interesting” part of the image if the aspect ratio changes and no `hotspot` is provided
 - Images are _never_ scaled up
 - Tiny 4kb bundle size (2kb gzipped)
 - No dependencies